 Resident facilities are available during the summer phase only for our adult learners who wish to live on campus during the summer phase of the program.
 Because of the beauty of the campus and its location near the ocean, many local adult learners decide to live on campus during the summer in order to enjoy the recreational facilities and to have more time interacting with fellow adult learners and instructors.
 On-campus housing is not available during the seminars and is the responsibility of the individual.

-Those adult learners wishing to reside on campus during the summer phase of the program will reside in Dexter House, a large dormitory-type house situated just off campus.
+Those adult learners wishing to reside on campus during the summer phase of the program will reside in Grace Hall, a dormitory-type house located next to the Bennett Athletic Center.
 When possible, all of our adult learners will be housed together so that there will be greater opportunity for sharing and interacting.
 For those adult learners wishing to reside on campus, please indicate this in the appropriate place on your application.
 Housing is assigned on a first come, first served basis following any special considerations.

 Additional information and a reservation form are available following admission or by contacting the Institute.